AlexG2G/devfolio/content/blog/my-first-blog/index.md

 ---

 ## Finance GUI Program - Built with Python
-Designed in my first semester.
-This project was meant to show us how python, or programs in general can help solve real world problems and have real world applications.
+This was a program designed in my first semester at the University of Canberra.
+This project was meant to show us how python, or programs in general can help solve real world problems and have real world applications that automate a interface for a particular  problem.

 ![GUI](./gui.png)

 You can find the [Finance Program](https://github.com/AlexG2G/Finance-GUI) here in my GitHub repository.
-Here is the code for the GUI part of the program
+Below is the source code for the  APY (%) & ($) Balance Calculator Finance GUI.

 #
 ```js